Kingdom Light Must Shine: The Accountability of Careful Hearing

 Kingdom light must be received carefully and allowed to shine openly.

-17 For nothing is hidden that will not be revealed; nor anything secret that will not be known and come to light.
+17 For there is nothing hidden that will not be disclosed, and nothing concealed that will not be made known and brought to light.

 Kingdom light must be received carefully and allowed to shine openly.